binhnguyennus/awesome-scalability/README.md

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).

-> If you find this project helpful, please help me share [on Twitter](https://ctt.ec/V8B2p) or [on Weibo](http://t.cn/RnjFLCB) so more people can be helped!

-> Thank you very much :bow: Happy coding :hibiscus:
+> If you find this project helpful, please share [on Twitter](https://ctt.ec/V8B2p) or [on Weibo](http://t.cn/RnjFLCB) so more people can be helped!
+Thank you, bro :thumbsup: Happy coding :hibiscus:

 ## Contents
 - [Principles](#principles)